Naereen/web-sphinx/sublimetext.en.rst

 But that awesome text editor offers more advanced features, including:

 - *Minimap*: previewing entire file in a sidebar,
-- Selecting and editing in several sections of code in parallel (multi-cursor)
+- Selecting and editing in several sections of code in parallel (multi-cursor),
-- Bookmark even within files
+- Bookmark even within files,
 - Automatic backup,
 - Search and replace with plain text or regular expressions,
 - Support for macros and plug-ins written in `Python <python.html>`_ ,